edmundsj/hardsync/README.md

 - [DONE] Add "Channel" class to allow users to override baud rate, serial number

 ## Future (in order of priority)
-- Add INFO logging for generated files being written
-- Add INFO logging for sent requests / received responses
-- Replace exceptions with ERROR logging on receiving a ErrorResponse
 - Support for device-initiate request/response pairs
 - Support for fixed-size arrays in requests and responses
 - Support for binary encoding